micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 ## Configuration macros

-Applications using µOS++ can be configured during build time using several proprocessor definitions, grouped in a header file named
+Applications using µOS++ can be configured during build time using several preprocessor definitions, grouped in a header file named
 <micro-os-plus/config.h>, included when `MICRO_OS_PLUS_INCLUDE_CONFIG_H` is
 defined on the compiler line.